Anne Boleyn: Charges of adultery, incest and treason

 Towards the end of April, a Flemish musician in Anne's service named Mark Smeaton was arrested.
-He initially denied being the queen's lover but later confessed, perhaps after being tortured or promised freedom.
+He initially denied being the Queen's lover but later confessed, perhaps after being tortured or promised freedom.
 Another courtier, Sir Henry Norris, was arrested on May Day, but being an aristocrat, could not be tortured.
-Prior to his arrest, Norris was treated kindly by the king, who offered him his own horse to use on the May Day festivities.
-It seems likely that during the festivities, the king was notified of Smeaton's confession and it was shortly thereafter the alleged conspirators were arrested upon his orders.
+Prior to his arrest, Norris was treated kindly by the King, who offered him his own horse to use on the May Day festivities.
+It seems likely that during the festivities, the King was notified of Smeaton's confession and it was shortly thereafter the alleged conspirators were arrested upon his orders.
 Norris denied his guilt and swore that Queen Anne was innocent; one of the most damaging pieces of evidence against Norris was an overheard conversation with Anne at the end of April, where she accused him of coming often to her chambers not to pay court to her lady-in-waiting Madge Shelton but to herself.
-Sir Francis Weston was arrested two days later on the same charge, as was Sir William Brereton, a groom of the king's Privy Chamber.
-Sir Thomas Wyatt, a poet and friend of the Boleyns who was allegedly infatuated with her before her marriage to the king, was also imprisoned for the same charge but later released, most likely due to his or his family's friendship with Cromwell.
-Sir Richard Page was also accused of having a sexual relationship with the queen, but he was acquitted of all charges after further investigation could not implicate him with Anne.
+Sir Francis Weston was arrested two days later on the same charge, as was Sir William Brereton, a groom of the King's Privy Chamber.
+Sir Thomas Wyatt, the poet and friend of the Boleyns who was allegedly infatuated with her before her marriage to the King, was also imprisoned for the same charge but later released, most likely due to his or his family's friendship with Cromwell.
+Sir Richard Page was also accused of having a sexual relationship with the Queen, but he was acquitted of all charges after further investigation could not implicate him with Anne.
 The final accused was Queen Anne's own brother, George Boleyn, arrested on charges of incest and treason.
 He was accused of two incidents of incest: November 1535 at Whitehall and the following month at Eltham.